Facebook pixel Dental Hygiene

-The dental hygiene program is a two-year, full-time program that begins each fall and is designed to prepare students for licensure and employment in the state of Missouri.
+The dental hygiene associate in applied science (AAS) program is a two-year, full-time program that begins each fall and is designed to prepare students for licensure and employment in the state of Missouri.
 The program includes a general education component as well as a concentration in dental hygiene.
-Graduates of this program may transfer to a four-year college or university to obtain a Bachelor of Science degree.
+Graduates of this program may transfer to a four-year college or university to obtain a bachelor of science degree.
 Acceptance of credits earned is at the discretion of the receiving institution.
+Access the Dental Hygiene Program Information Sheet here.

 Through classroom work, laboratory and clinical experience in the on-campus public dental hygiene clinic, students learn to conduct patient assessments, assess medical and dental histories, perform diagnostic tests and examinations, instruct patients in preventive dental health practices, perform various dental procedures, and design and implement community and school health programs.